-How: The prioritisation of the potential NBS actions to deal with the challenge and the expected impacts for these actions are here shown.
+How: The prioritisation of the potential NBS actions (up to 5 types to avoid overloading the cards) to deal with the challenge and the expected impacts for these actions are here shown.

-How Much: The target of this section is to explain which KPIs can be used to measure the impact in the challenge based on each particular NBS selected before (in HOW section).
+HOW MUCH: The target of this section is to explain which KPIs can be used to measure the impact in the challenge based on each particular NBS selected before (in HOW section).
 The number shown below KPIs names correspond to the code assigned in the global list of KPIs developed within the framework of the project.
 No additional information or calculations are here presented because this information can be extracted from other deliverables.